Sepera-okeq/Sepera-okeq/README.md

 * Development of applications/software for C++ (Qt5 && Qt6), Python, C#, Java, Rust, Go.
 * Understanding functional and object-oriented programming, sockets, TCP/UDP and other's.
-* Administration of Linux servers based on Arch and Debian, Docker containerization, management of Hyper-V and VMRare hypervisors.
+* Administration of Linux servers based on Arch and Debian, Docker containerization, management of Hyper-V and VMware hypervisors.
 * Management of various corporate products from Assistan (Jira, confluence) and other's companys.
 * Monitoring the software product for weaknesses and security issues.
 Interesting?
 Here is recently found - [click](https://vk.com/wall-124436657_58187).
 * Project team management and management.
 Organization of other developers in the team and coordination.
 Administration of social networks.
 Communication with communities.